ietf-rats-wg/eat/draft-ietf-rats-eat.md

 For example, there are variations in the CoSWID format.
 A profile that require the receiver to accept all variations that are allowed to be sent.

+### Message Type Identification

+EAT defines only a message format that is carried as a field in some other protocol.
+The identification of the message as an EAT is dependent on the carrying protocol and its type system.
+Identification may be implicit, by media type, by CBOR tag number or other.

+EAT profiles therefore do not need to specify how an EAT message is identified as that is less a characteristic of EAT and more a characteristic of the carrying protocol.

+That said, there is no prohibition against EAT profiles requiring use of CBOR tags, media types, or even against defining new message type identifiers.

+Note also, there are CBOR tag requirements imposed by CWT and COSE that must be adhered to.

 ## The Constrained Device Standard Profile